nayowl/Surfs_Up/README.md

 # Surfs_Up
 ## 1 Overview of The Project
-Weather plays important aspect to open a surf n shake shop.
-A perfect weather to open surf n shake shop is sunny all through the year with enough rain to keep everything green, but not so much that you lose out on that ideal surfing and ice cream weather.
+Weather plays an important aspect in opening a surf n shake shop.
+The perfect weather to open a surf n shake shop is sunny all through the year with enough rain to keep everything green, but not so much that you lose out on that ideal surfing and ice cream weather.
 To determine if the surf and ice cream shop business is sustainable year-round, this analysis will focus on June and December temperature analysis.
 The following tasks will be performed in this analysis:
   1. Create query to retrieve the June and December temperatures and precipitation
   2. Create list for the June and December Temperatures and precipitation